ruediste/diy-dc-converter/docs/index.md

 ---
-layout: home
+layout: default
-title: DIY Digital DC Converters
+title: Introduction
+nav_order: 1
 ---
 Welcome, electronic hobbyists!
 If you're interested in building electronic circuits or projects, you've probably heard the term "DC power converter" before.
 A DC power converter is an electronic circuit that takes an input DC voltage and converts it to a different output DC voltage.
 These converters are used in a wide range of applications, from powering small electronic devices to controlling the speed of electric motors.
 Understanding the basics of DC power converters can open up a world of possibilities for your electronic projects, so let's dive in!